The Capability Advantage

 About the Event

-By 2030, more than 50% of Africa’s experienced energy professionals will have exited the workforce.
-Over 40% are already above the age of 50, and their departure will leave a capability gap that current talent pipelines are not prepared to fill.
+By 2030, 40% of senior leadership in Africa’s financial services sector will retire, and the current talent pipeline is not prepared to fill that gap.
 This is not a distant concern.
-This is a present-day crisis and pressing business risk that threatens operational continuity, escalates project costs, and undermines investor confidence across the continent.
+This is a present-day crisis and a pressing business risk that threatens operational continuity, escalates costs, and undermines investor confidence across the continent.

+The sector is on the brink of a capability shortfall.
 The clock is ticking.
-The energy sector is losing experienced talent at a rate it cannot replace — creating a dangerous imbalance between operational needs and available expertise.
+Financial institutions are losing experienced talent at a rate they cannot replace — creating a dangerous imbalance between operational needs and available expertise.

 Key facts:

-- Brain Drain: Skilled professionals migrate to more attractive opportunities abroad or transition into faster-growing industries.
+- Talent Drain – Skilled professionals are migrating to more attractive opportunities abroad or into faster-growing industries.

-- Unprepared Entrants: Only one in four graduates joining the sector today are fully equipped with the applied skills, critical thinking, and leadership potential required.
+- Unprepared Entrants – Only 1 in 4 graduates joining the sector today are equipped with the critical skills and leadership potential needed.

-- Project Impact: 70% of energy projects face delays or performance issues directly linked to skills mismatches and capability shortfalls.
+- Project Delays – 70% of financial services projects face delays or performance issues directly tied to skills mismatches.

 Without immediate intervention, Africa risks possessing the infrastructure but lacking the expertise to operate and sustain it.

-The Future of Africa’s Energy Sector Will Be Decided by Talent
+The Future of Africa’s Financial Services Will Be Decided by Talent

-This is Beyond HR: It is a National Capacity and Leadership Continuity Challenge
+This is Beyond HR: It is a Leadership and Business Survival Challenge

-A Strategic Workforce Intervention for Africa’s Energy Sector
+A Strategic Workforce Intervention for Africa’s Financial Services Industry

-SHREC is a high-level convening of decision-makers, industry leaders, and workforce strategists united by a single objective — to confront Africa’s energy talent crisis and co-create a sustainable, future-ready workforce.
+SHREC is a high-level gathering of decision-makers, industry leaders, and workforce strategists united by a single objective — to confront Africa’s financial services talent crisis and co-create a sustainable, future-ready workforce.

 Participants will:

-- Gain exclusive insight into workforce trends shaping the energy sector.
+- Gain exclusive insight into workforce trends shaping the financial services sector.

 - Access proven frameworks for leadership succession and capability development.